Social Work Major (M)

 To prepare graduates for baccalaureate level, generalist, Social Work practice, within the context of faith, service and social justice.

-The context of faith is important in the School of Social Work.
+The context of faith is important in the Department of Social Work.
 From a perspective of faith, we are able to draw energy and determination in teaching, and helping our students develop strong, competent Social Work skills that will provide a foundation for helping others.
 It reminds us (students and faculty) that our talents, abilities, and resources are all gifts from God that are to be used in the spirit of love, generosity, and forgiveness.

 Our faith-based context also directs the manner in which we provide service to our clients.
 It means that Social Work students and faculty will utilize the expected professional practice knowledge and skills of the Social Work profession in their work with individuals, families, groups, communities, and governments.
 Our faith serves as a lens through which we see our Social Work education as a layer established upon Christian knowledge and values.
 It is a lens through which we see the world, our careers, vocation, and the special calling we have to reach out as Christian Social Workers to those who need help.